I’ve been getting around a bit more slowly than usual this week.

 I was in the kitchen about to make this dessert for a co-worker’s baby shower.

 I grabbed a glass jar of coconut flour from our lazy Susan and was lifting it up by the lid to set it up on the counter top.

 Within a matter of seconds, the side of the jar and the edge of the countertop collided in such a way that the bottom of the jar blew out and fell to the ground, lacerating the top of my bare right foot in the process.

 I yelled as I realized what happened and started to see blood.
 Bill came running in to see what was wrong.

-He tried to stop the bleeding and after one look, he said “We need to go to Patient First.”
-As I panicked and complained, he calmly wrapped the wound, and I hopped to the car.
+He grabbed our kitchen first aid kit and tried to stop the bleeding and after one look, he said “We need to go to Patient First“.
+With hindsight, I know that I am lucky that I don’t have to worry about the costs of things like urgent care.
+Many people have to rely on crowdfunding and similar things to cover their bills.
+But nevertheless, at the time I panicked and complained.
+Bill calmly wrapped the wound, and I then hopped to the car.